NuruddinKhoiry/blastMining/README.md

 ---

-`blastMining` is a tool to mining NCBI BLAST output from single or multiple sequences, including but not limited to ASV/OTU from amplicon sequencing, contigs/scaffolds from shotgun metagenomics, etc.
+`blastMining` is a tool used for mining NCBI BLAST output from a single or multiple sequences, including but not limited to ASV/OTU from amplicon sequencing, contigs/scaffolds from shotgun metagenomics, etc.